Zay Jones

-Isaiah Avery "Zay" Jones (born March 30, 1995) is an American professional football wide receiver for the Arizona Cardinals of the National Football League (NFL).
+Isaiah Avery "Zay" Jones (born March 30, 1995) is an American professional football wide receiver.
 He played college football for the East Carolina Pirates.
 Jones is the all-time NCAA Division I career receptions leader with 399 as well as the all-time NCAA Division I single-season receptions leader with 158.

 Early life

 Jones was born on March 30, 1995, in Dallas, Texas, the son of Robert Jones, a former football player who spent ten years in the NFL, and Maneesha Jones.
 He has two brothers, Cayleb and Levi, and his uncle is Jeff Blake.
 Jones attended Stephen F. Austin High School in Austin, Texas.
 He committed to East Carolina University to play college football.